Do you need to sell the home? What is a divorce buyout?

 Getting prequalified is the first step to homeownership.

-We have local Houston lenders that can help get you prequalified today so you can get you into a new home quickly.
+We are Local Houston lender that can help get you prequalified today so you can get you into a new home quickly.

 Already have a home and want to buy before you sell?
 Learn how!